Course Description - Fellowship in Critical Care | MedMaster

 - ICU Procedures & Advanced Life Support (ALS) - The subject matter covers central venous catheterization, arterial line insertion, hemodialysis, ACLS, and BLS guidelines for emergency resuscitation.

-The Fellowship in Critical Care is tailored for the medical professionals who are eager to get specialize in ICU management.
-MBBS, BSc Nursing, GNM, and other equivalent health-related qualifications in a recognized college are a prerequisite for the candidates.
-Experienced professionals from emergency medicine, anesthesia, internal medicine, or ICU departments are given preference.
-Good clinical skills, decision-making, and a strong interest in handling critically ill patients are a prerequisite for applying for this program.
+The Fellowship in Critical Care is designed for medical professionals eager to specialize in ICU management.
+Candidates must hold an MBBS, BSc Nursing, GNM, or an equivalent health-related qualification from a recognized institution.
+Preference is given to experienced professionals from emergency medicine, anesthesia, internal medicine, or ICU departments.
+Strong clinical skills, sound decision-making abilities, and a keen interest in managing critically ill patients are essential prerequisites for this program.

 Eligibility Criteria: